BackofenLab/IntaRNA/README.md

 IntaRNA -t myTranscriptome.fasta --tSet=101-200 -q myQuery.fasta
 ```

+Furthermore, also gzip-compressed file input is supported and automatically
+decompressed if the file name ends in `.gz`.

 Nucleotide encodings different from `ACGUT` are rewritten as `N` and the respective
 positions are not considered to form base pairs (and thus ignored).
 Thymine `T` encodings are replaced by uracil `U`, since we apply an RNA-only